cliffchew84/SG-Lib-Books/README.md

 supabase start
 ```

-4. Copy and Update the `.env` file with the Supabase URL and API Key before beginning of any development.
+4. Copy and Update the `.env` file with the Supabase API Key before beginning of any development.

 ### FastAPI Server
 1. Create and activate virtual environment with `venv`.